Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 • AMOLED touchscreen is bright, vivid, responsive, and easy to read in any light

-• Stainless steel bezel makes this look like a premium watch, not a fitness tracker
+• Stainless steel bezel makes this look like a real watch, not a fitness tracker

 • Full Garmin Connect women’s health: menstrual cycle, pregnancy mode, sleep, stress, body battery